Jenniferab32/OptionAnalysis/README.md

 # OptionAnalysis
-Requires Python3.7 because of my use of @dataclass Realtime quote data obtained from CBOE just update global variable g_csvfile in OptionSkew.py with the name of the file you download from CBOE http://www.cboe.com/delayedquote/quote-table-download
+Requires Python3.7 because of the use of @dataclass.

+Realtime quote data obtained from CBOE,  Update global variable g_csvfile in OptionSkew.py with the name of the file downloaded from CBOE that contains the option chain.

+http://www.cboe.com/delayedquote/quote-table-download